Over 50 Years Of Combined Legal Experience In Washington

 When applying for Social Security Disability, you have to prove that you have a qualifying impairment by providing your exam reports, test results and other information from your doctor.
 If you’re not consistently treating your condition, you may lack the evidence you need to win benefits.
 You should always follow your doctor’s orders, take medications and go to specialists as needed.

-Mistake No. 3: Working While Claiming a Disability
+Mistake No. 3: Working While Claiming A Disability

 If you’re still working while claiming you have a disability, your claim is at risk of getting denied.
 Even a small amount of earnings can hurt your claim.
 It’s best not to earn money while your case is still pending.